Bed linens and bath towels are provided in the hotel rooms.

 Reasons for removal may include, but are not limited to: breaking camp rules, regulations or guidelines or participation in any inappropriate behavior.
 We ask that all attendees uphold the highest moral standards while representing BigStuf.

 Since this is such a short time for them to be together, we want to limit distractions and build meaningful connections.
-Because one of the biggest distractions a student has are devices, we will not be allowing phones or any devices on the bus or at camp.
-This means that any phone, iPad, tablet, or device with a screen that a student brings will be confiscated and returned to the student at the end of camp when we arrive back at church.
+Because one of the biggest distractions a student has are devices, there will be designated times for devices to be put away.
+This means that any phone, iPad, tablet, or device with a screen that a student brings will be held during times that require focus (worship, small group, times a leader sees fit, etc.) and returned to the student during free time periods.

 If you have any emergent reason to contact your child, or vice versa, our staff and leaders will all have their phones with them during the week.
 You can find our Student Ministry staff phone numbers and your child’s group leader’s phone numbers on the Contact tab of this page.